Mount Echigo-Komagatake: Climbing routes

 long and demanding, but special technique isn't needed.
 It's possible to get back to the starting points except for the last one if climbers start in the early morning.
 The best climbing season is between June and early October.

 Transportation

 Some bus routes are available from train stations (Muikamachi, Urasa or Koide) to the starting points.
 However, they are much less convenient than by car and taxi.
-At the starting points, several dozens of parking lots are available for free, but during the best season, the parking lots are quickly inundated with a lot of cars.
+At the starting points, several dozens of parking lots are available for free, but during the climbing season, the parking lots are quickly inundated with a lot of cars.

 Facilities

-There is only one mountain lodge called Komanokoya (Japanese:駒の小屋) at about 100 meters below the summit.
+The only mountain lodge on the mountain is called Komanokoya (Japanese:駒の小屋), which is located about 100 meters below the summit.
 The caretakers stay between late April and the end of October.
-It costs 2000 Japanese yen to stay there without food, with no reservation.
-In the snow season, climbers also use the lodge for shelter.
+Without a reservation, it costs around 2000 Japanese yen to stay there, excluding food costs.
+During the snow season, climbers often use the lodge for shelter.